ablestack/nestjs-bff/DEVOPS.md

 1. Ensure that NodeJS, Docker, and Lerna are installed on your local machine

 2. Ensure you have a console installed that can run Linux shell commands.
-[Cmder](http://cmder.net) is an excellent option for Windows machines, and [can be integrated into VS Code](https://github.com/cmderdev/cmder/wiki/Seamless-VS-Code-Integration)
+Mac can do this natively, and [Cmder](http://cmder.net) is an excellent option for Windows machines(and [can be integrated into VS Code](https://github.com/cmderdev/cmder/wiki/Seamless-VS-Code-Integration))

 3. Navigate to the root folder of Nestjs-Bff repo, the run the following command: